mquangdo/Multi-camera-tracking/README.md

 ![Mapping region](imgs/cam_to_mapv2.png)

-Then take the mid-bottom of bounding boxs as an approximation for that targets to map.
+Then take the bottom-mid of bounding boxs as an approximation for that targets to map.

 ![Mapping pos](imgs/cam1_mapping.png)
 ![Mapping pos2](imgs/cam2_mapping.png)